bloominstituteoftechnology/java-zoos/README.md

 For the PUT and POST you can assume you are sent all the data with the appropriate ids included

 * PUT /admin/zoos/{id} - update the zoo referenced by the id number with the provided information
+  * Update the Zoo and associated phone number.
+This does NOT address the Zoo Animal combinations!
+That would be a separate end point

 * POST /admin/zoos - add the zoo
+  * Add the Zoo and associated phone number(s).
+This does NOT address the Zoo Animal combinations!
+That would be a separate end point.

 * DELETE /admin/zoos/{id} - delete the zoo, associated phone numbers, and zoo animals combination associated with this zoo id
+  * This should delete the Zoo, associated telephone numbers, and zoo animals combinations associated with this zoo.

 ### Stretch Goals